Date of Degree

 In order to elucidate a better understanding of this process, we examined the role of the MED12 carboxy– terminus in cell cycle and gene expression with a full– length overexpression construct, domain deleted overexpression constructs and RNA interference using a HEK293 cell model.
 Our results show that MED12 overexpression leads to G1 cell cycle exit, whereas deletion of the PQL domain and MED12 RNA interference results in cell cycle progression.
 Our data also show that MED12 expression level differentially affects early response antiviral gene expression and stress response mechanisms.
 These results are consistent with prior studies showing that MED12 has a key role in determining neuronal cell fate and with the theoretical understanding of the biological basis of psychosis.
 These results also lend further insight upon the pathways through which MED12 exerts its effects upon differentiation and disease pathogenesis, which may lead to new approaches to the treatment of MED12– related disorders.

 Copyright 2011 Pamela Joy Wernett

 Wernett, Pamela Joy.
-"The effects of Med12 variation upon cell cycle progression and differential gene expression." dissertation, University of Iowa, 2011.
+"The effects of Med12 variation upon cell cycle progression and differential gene expression."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.